Irritable bowel syndrome (IBS) symptoms

 - Clear or white mucus with the stool.

 The standard diagnostic guideline for IBS, calls for the symptoms to be present for at least six months.
 It's difficult for people to remember the exact number of weeks they had symptoms in the preceding year.
-See a doctor whenever you have recurrent symptoms.
+During the time before diagnosis is confirmed, seek medical advice whenever you have recurrent symptoms.
 Doctors can determine whether your symptoms are IBS or signs of another problem.
-IBS is often confused with other illnesses, so doctors will need to ask questions, and perform tests to confirm a diagnosis.
+IBS is often confused with other illnesses, so doctors will need to ask questions, and may perform tests to exclude other conditions that have symptoms similar to IBS.

 Blood in the stool, a high temperature, weight loss, and continuing pain are NOT symptoms of IBS.
 If you have these symptoms, seek medical advice right away.